Sign In / Sign Out

 All students enrolled in a baccalaureate degree program must fulfill the following university requirements to graduate.

-No more than 60 credit hours earned in independent learning courses or earned by comprehensive examination (including advanced placement, College-Level Examination Program, DANTES Subject Standardized Test, Cambridge International Exam and International Baccalaureate diploma/certificate exams) are accepted for credit toward the baccalaureate degree.
+No more than 60 credit hours earned in independent learning courses or earned by comprehensive examination (including Advanced Placement, College-Level Examination Program, DANTES Subject Standardized Test, Cambridge International Exam and International Baccalaureate diploma/certificate exams) are accepted for credit toward the baccalaureate degree.

 All students enrolled in a baccalaureate degree program must satisfy the university requirement of a minimum of 29 credit hours of approved General Studies coursework.
 See General Studies.

 Students transferring from Arizona community colleges with a certified completion of the appropriate Arizona General Education Curriculum will have satisfied all lower-division General Studies requirements of the baccalaureate degree with which the AGEC articulates.
 Completion of ASU’s lower-division General Studies and composition requirements also will be awarded to any transfer student who has completed the IGETC/CSUGE for California public community colleges or an associate of arts degree at any regionally accredited community college or university in the United States.
-For more details regarding the different versions of AGEC, refer to https://aztransfer.com/.
+For more details regarding the different versions of AGEC, students should refer to https://aztransfer.com/.

 All undergraduate degree-seeking students are expected to fulfill the university's mathematics requirement by the time they have accumulated 30 hours of credit in residence at ASU.
 Any student who has more than 30 credit hours and has not fulfilled the mathematics requirement must enroll in a mathematics course or an appropriate prerequisite course and continue to do so every semester until the mathematics requirement is met.
 A waiver may be granted for continuous enrollment if there are scheduling conflicts detrimental to the student's academic progress.
-Also see the Math Intensive Programs: Required Course Policy.
+Students should also see the Math Intensive Programs: Required Course Policy.

 Completion of both ENG 101 and ENG 102 or ENG 105 with a grade of "C" (2.00) or higher is required for graduation from ASU in any baccalaureate program.
 A student whose native language is not English may meet the first-year composition requirement by completing ENG 107 and 108 with a grade of "C" (2.00) or higher.
 Students who are required to take first-year composition must enroll in their first required composition course within the first year and continue to enroll in required composition courses every term until composition requirements are met.

 Composition courses transferred from other post-secondary institutions may require evaluation.
-After consultation with an advisor, if evaluation is necessary, the student should submit a request for evaluation through the ASU Transfer Credit Guide.
+After consultation with an advisor, if evaluation is necessary, the student should submit a request for evaluation through the ASU Transfer Guide.
 The process should be completed upon transfer of coursework to ASU so the student is able to enroll in additional courses if required to do so.
 Students who are required to take first-year composition must enroll in their first required composition course within the first year and continue to enroll in required composition courses every term until composition requirements are met.

 Every candidate for the baccalaureate degree is required to earn a minimum of 30 credit hours in resident-credit courses at ASU.